simms29/LC-OpenRefine-COUNTER-WorldCat/README.md

 ### Step 3
 This step involves having a [WorldCat Search API 2.0 WSKey](https://www.oclc.org/developer/api/oclc-apis/worldcat-search-api.en.html).
 I was able to obtain my Libraries' WSKey from my technical services/ information technology department colleagues.
 If you are unable to obtain this, you may request a temporary one from the aforementioned OCLC website.
+Here is an excellent [blog post from OCLC by Karen Combs on how to obtain a WSKey](https://www.oclc.org/developer/news/2018/using-open-refine-and-metadata-to-get-current-oclc-numbers.en.html).
+In this step, you will retrieve the xml records from WorldCat, matching on the ISBN in your Project COUNTER data.
+We will be asking WorldCat to bring back ALL the records for each ISBN.
+In many cases, there are several records per book in WorldCat, based on various formats and other cataloging considerations I do not fully understand (!).
+However, in doing this, I learned that some XML records for a book do not include much in the way of useful metadata, including something not having Library of Congress Classification or Library of Congress Subject Headings.
+Hence, by bringing in ALL the xml records you have a much better chance of extracing LCC and LCSH per book.
+In this step you will be writing GREL expressions [(General Refine Expression Language)](https://openrefine.org/docs/manual/grel) in OpenRefine to query the WorldCat API.
+A bit of writing code, if you will.
+- While in your OpenRefine Project:
+  1. Click on the arrow in the ISBN column
+  2. --> Click on Edit column
+  3. --> Click on Add column by fetching URLs
+  4. --> Give the new column a Name; OCLC XML
+  5. In the GREL express box, replace Value with: "http://www.worldcat.org/webservices/catalog/search/sru?servicelevel=full&wskey=REPLACE WITH YOUR WSKey&query=srw.bn="
++ value + "&recordSchema=info%3Asrw%2Fschema%2F1%2Fdc&frbrGrouping=off"
+6. click ok